nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Service Management

 #### Add a service: `service add`
-- add a service to the list of services provided in the clinic
+Add a service to the list of services provided in the clinic

 Format: `service add d/DESCRIPTION`
 * The `Description` is the description of the service